top of page

 Linda Zhang speaking at Judah Christian School chapel

-She spoke about her struggles with life before coming to Jesus and how, even in those times of hardship, Jesus humbly showed Himself to her and led her to a new, and far better, chapter in her life.
+Linda spoke about her struggles with school before coming to Jesus and how, even in those times of hardship, Jesus humbly showed Himself to her and led her to a new, and far better, chapter in her life.
 Now, she no longer has to strive for success.
 She just chooses daily to humbly embrace her identity as a servant of God.

-Students listened closely, and many told us afterward that they were affected by her testimony.
+Students listened closely, and afterward many said that they were affected by Linda’s eloquent testimony.
 We could say more, but Linda herself said it best:

 God is a merciful God.